diadem-platform/diadem-docs/docs/source/science/properties/Excited_states.rst

 Oscillator strengths correspond to the propensity for the transition to occur and are related to the intensity of a transition.
 Excitations from :math:`S_{0}` > :math:`T_{n}` are formally forbidden and have zero oscillator strengths.

-In the DiaDEM database, single-molecule, vacuum vertical excitation energies related to absorption are provided, in units of eV, as precomputed properties and are estimated using the **Calibrated (TD)DFT** protocol.
+In the DiaDEM database, single-molecule, vacuum vertical excitation energies related to absorption are provided, in units of eV, as precomputed properties and are estimated using the :ref:`science_calculators_calibrated_TDDFT` protocol.
 These are calibrated to experimental values.
 Oscillator strength values are also provided.

 1. :math:`E(S_{1})`: :math:`S_{0}` > :math:`S_{1}` vertical transition energy
 2. :math:`f(S_{1})`: oscillator strength for the :math:`S_{0}` > :math:`S_{1}` transition